Hearing loss in children

 Acute Otitis Media – is often painful and last around 3 weeks before resolving its self.

 Chronic Otitis Media – means fluid remains in the middle ear space over a long period of time.
-As a result, some children may not experience (or show pain).
+Some children may not experience (or show pain).

 The fluid that remains for a longer period of time becomes more viscous and “gluey”…hence the name glue ear.

-Glue ear causes a significant hearing loss and, if not resolved, does affect the development of speech and language and therefore learning.
+Glue ear causes a significant hearing loss and if not resolved does affect the development of speech and there for language and learning.

 Auditory Processing Disorder

 SoundSkills is a centre based in Greenlane Auckland that specialises in the assessment and habitation of APD.
-So if you are concerned that your child may have APD, we will do the initial hearing assessment here at Auckland hearing and then refer you to SoundSkills (other Audiologist the specials in APD).
+If you are concerned that your child may have APD we will do the initial hearing assessment here at Auckland hearing and then refer you on to SoundSkills (other Audiologist the specials in APD).

 Hearing Assessment for Children